piqueserver/aosprotocol/extensions.md

 Therefore, it cannot support packets.
 An example of a `PACKETLESS` extension would be the [Message Types](https://github.com/piqueserver/aosprotocol/issues/14) extension, with an extension ID of 193.
-Note that OpenSpades' UTF-8 extension used to be used here as the example, but this extension actually does NOT use `ExtInfo`!
+Note that OpenSpades' UTF-8 extension used to be here as the example, but this extension actually does not use `ExtInfo`!
 Instead, UTF-8 encoded messages are prefixed with a 0xFF byte.

 Each extension packet contains 1 byte in its data after the packet ID, which is a